erikaburbach/videojs-preview/README.md

 # Known Issues

-- does not work with account default player
+- player will not display if embedded without width and height

 1.0.1 add support for unminified index.js file, catch elements length in contents.hs 1.0 Initial commit